evmts/tevm-monorepo/docs/how-plugin-works.md

 ## Plugin configuration

 Under the hood evmts is using a lightly modified version of the [wagmi cli](https://wagmi.sh/cli/getting-started).
-It works with many projects with no additional configuration but can be custom configured via the [foundry plugin](https://wagmi.sh/cli/plugins/foundry) and the [hardhat plugin](https://wagmi.sh/cli/plugins/hardhat).
+It works with many projects with no additional configuration but can be custom configured via the [foundry plugin](https://wagmi.sh/cli/plugins/foundry)

 These configurations tell evmts how to compile contracts using the build tool of choice.
 If no configuration is provided it